Treatment To Control Anger: Therapy Or Medication For Anger Disorders

 Inappropriate anger can have various causes, including excessive stress, physical health problems, or an underlying mental health condition, such as intermittent explosive disorder.
 In addition, anger management problems are generally distinct from domestic violence, and therapists do not usually recommend anger management therapies for domestic violence situations.* For anger management concerns not involving domestic violence, individual psychotherapy, group therapy, residential treatment programs, and medication can all be helpful, and which one is best can depend on the individual involved.

 If you’re experiencing challenges with anger, it may help to speak with a licensed therapist.
-A therapist may use treatments like cognitive-behavioral therapy to help you gain insight into your anger and learn ways to control it.
+A therapist may use treatments like cognitive therapy or cognitive-behavioral therapy to help you gain insight into your anger and learn ways to control it.
 If you don’t feel comfortable with traditional in-person therapy for treating anger control problems, you might consider online therapy.
 With a platform like BetterHelp, you can be matched with a mental health professional who has experience treating anger control concerns.

 What is the best treatment for anger management problems?

-What medication helps with anger?
+What medication helps to control anger disorder?

 Are anger management issues a mental illness?